lilyosah/tech-knowledgebase/Rails Controllers.md

 ## Definition

 `params[]` is the parameters from URI, see [[Rails Routing]]
-- There is a render method to show which view you want to use, but bc of naming o
+- There is a render method to show which view you want to use, but bc of naming of method names in controller it will know which view to use
+	- Ex: `def index` in controller will render view `app/views/whatever/index.html.erb`

 **Ex: ✏**